 UPNP meant nothing to me, and I didn’t think to Google it at the time, but it was the technology that allowed Transmission to talk to whoever it wanted.

-One day, almost by accident, I found a solution.
-It turned out that if I opened the Minecraft Server first, then entered the port that it was configured to use into the Port box within Transmission, and then hit Test Port, and left Transmission open while me and my friends would waste hours building things I'd eventually accidentally blow up with TNT, it just seemed to work!
+One day, almost by accident, I found a solution, that was far better than Hamachi.
+It turned out that if I opened the Minecraft Server first, then entered the port that it was configured to use into the Port box within Transmission, and then hit Test Port, and left Transmission open while me and my friends would waste hours building things I’d eventually accidentally blow up with TNT, it just seemed to work!

 What I didn’t realise back then was I was taking advantage of a security flaw within UPNP.
 Even though I was innocently hijacking the port Transmission opened for use with Minecraft, I was actually exploiting a fairly serious security vulnerability in the protocol.
 UPNP allows any old software to punch a hole through your routers firewall.
 It doesn’t verify which software is making use of said port.
 Any old code running on your computer is able to do this, including most terrifyingly to me at the time I realised what I was doing the hugely popular Adobe Flash.